Chatsven/Citizen-skins-Wikimedia-Projects/README.md

 The `@updateURL` is configured in the metadata, and the script will automatically check for upgrades when the repository updates.
 Remember to increment the `@version` header when releasing a new version; otherwise, the update will not be triggered.

-It can also be deployed as a MediaWiki Gadget: Paste the CSS and subsequent JS from the `<style>` template literal into `MediaWiki:CitizenVector.css/.js`, and register it in `Gadgets-definition`.

 ## Compatibility

 * This project has only been verified for ZH Wikipedia; it may have compatibility issues in most languages.